shershen08/vue-masonry/README.md

  - ```origin-left="false"``` - set to group elements to the right instead of left by default
  - ```origin-top="false"``` - set to group elements to the bottom instead of top by default
  - ```stamp=".stamp"``` - specifies which elements are stamped within the layout
- - ```gutter=".gutter-block-selector"``` - specifies [horizontal space between item elements](https://masonry.desandro.com/options.html#gutter).
+ - ```gutter=".gutter-block-selector"``` - specifies [horizontal space between item elements]
+ (https://masonry.desandro.com/options.html#gutter).
 Set gutter to an Element or Selector String to use the outer width of the element.
+ - ```fit-width="true"``` - sets the width of the container to fit the available number of columns

 💡 **New** 💡 : If you need to manually trgiger masonry layout redraw (for example in case if your tile elements amount or content has changed) you can now use `Vue.redrawVueMasonry()` method.